mistrm82/Intro-to-Unix-QMB/lessons/01_bash_basics.md

 author: "Sheldon  McKay, Mary Piper, Radhika Khetani"
 ---

-Adapted from the lesson by Tracy Teal.
-Original contributors:
-Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)

 ## Setting up

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.